Supporting the State's only two-year technical college system in Texas

-The Office of Government Affairs also monitors and, when needed, coordinates meetings and conferences in the Washington area for various TSTC departments and/or personnel-related to instructional programs or federal grants.
-Largely through TSTC’s Center for Employability Outcomes (C4EO), the College has been a frequent presenter and thought leader at national conferences for major associations and policy groups.
-C4EO is a division within TSTC focused on research, development and commercialization and purposed to optimize student employability.
-C4EO develops solutions to capture the skill requirements of industry and to align them with educational offerings.
-The result is a more qualified workforce for industry and better job placement outcomes for graduates.
+Additionally, Government Relations monitors and, when needed, coordinates meetings and conferences in the Washington, DC, area for various TSTC departments and personnel related to instructional programs or federal grants.
+Largely through the Center for Employability Outcomes, a division of TSTC focused on research emphasizing alignment between education providers and employers, TSTC has been a frequent presenter and thought leader at national conferences for major associations and policy groups.

-Texas State Technical College (TSTC) was created by the Legislature in 1965 to meet the state’s evolving workforce needs.
-As the demand for quality technical education continued to grow, the Legislature approved changes to the College through new campuses, programs and its organizational structure.
-Today, the Office of Government Affairs has a year-round presence at the Texas Capitol in order to stay abreast of policy issues and to keep TSTC on the cutting edge of technical education and workforce development.
+TSTC was founded by the Texas Legislature in Waco in 1965 to meet the state’s evolving workforce needs.
+As the demand for quality technical education continued to grow, the Legislature added new campuses and programs and altered TSTC’s financial and organizational structure to meet the need.
+Today, Government Relations has a year-round presence at the Texas Capitol to stay abreast of policy developments and to keep TSTC on the cutting edge of technical education and workforce development.

-On a daily basis, the Government Affairs team works with legislative offices in the House and Senate, exchanging information for better policy outcomes.
-Additionally, relationships are maintained with personnel from the Governor’s office, as well as with appointed officials and staff from key state agencies that either have oversight responsibilities or work in concert with TSTC.
-Through these relationships, TSTC is able to engage in meaningful dialogue that results in better educational opportunities for all Texans and a robust talent pipeline for employers in the state.
+On a daily basis, Government Relations works with legislative offices in the Texas House of Representatives and the Texas Senate, providing legislators with important information about TSTC’s operations, responding to staff inquiries, and providing insight into the implementation and execution of education policy.
+Additionally, Government Relations maintains relationships with the Governor’s office and the Lt.
+Governor’s office, as well as with appointed officials and staff from key state agencies that either have oversight responsibilities or work in concert with TSTC.
+Through these relationships, TSTC is able to engage in meaningful dialogue that results in better educational opportunities for Texas students and a robust talent pipeline for Texas employers.

-In addition to the many relationships at the Capitol, the Government Affairs team works closely with the many statewide trade associations that represent the business and industry community.
-Regular meetings are held with these trade groups to exchange information and learn of the needs facing Texas employers.
+In addition to the many relationships at the Capitol, Government Relations works closely with the many statewide trade associations that represent the business and industry community in Austin.
+Regular meetings are held with these trade groups to exchange information and learn about the workforce training needs of Texas businesses and industries.